 Debates about election procedures and voting rights continue to heat up at the local and national levels.
 Meanwhile, mis- and disinformation threaten the understanding and interpretation of a wide range of vital issues, from the pandemic to the economy.
 Among this instability, most Americans feel that the very institution of democracy is under threat.
-One year after the January 6 attack on the US Capitol, 92Y’s second annual State of Democracy Summit—co-presented with Aspen Digital—will explore the most important questions facing the country right now, with a special focus on technology’s impact on democracy and new approaches to civic engagement, journalism, politics and policy.
+One year after the January 6 attack on the US Capitol, 92Y’s second annual State of Democracy Summit—co-presented with Aspen Digital—explored the most important questions facing the country right now, with a special focus on technology’s impact on democracy and new approaches to civic engagement, journalism, politics and policy.

-PANELS AND SPEAKERS TO DATE
+PANELS AND SPEAKER

 How Can Activism Repair Our Democracy?

 Rashad Robinson, Color Of Change and Vivian Schiller, Aspen Digital

 How can racial and social justice activists combat hate and fear-based groups and movements?
 What tools, tech and tactics are grassroots community organizers finding effective to repair, rather than dismantle, our democracy?
 We’ll explore this and more with leading racial justice activist and Color Of Change President, Rashad Robinson.

 Alicia Wanless, Carnegie Endowment for International Peace; Yasmin Green, Jigsaw/Alphabet Inc.; Will Hurd, Former U.S. Representative & Former CIA; Garrett Graff, journalist & historian (moderator)

 America faces a crisis of trust and truth as bad information becomes as prevalent as good.
 What is the impact of information disorder, and how can lawmakers and individuals curb the spread of mis- and disinformation and the threat they pose to democracy, national security and human life?